 DIY Blue Bayou’s Monte Cristo Sandwich

-It’s Disneyland’s 65th anniversary this year, and you can celebrate by making some of its more famous treats.
+One of the best parts of living in SoCal is Disneyland — the Happiest Place on Earth is right in our backyard!
+We want to recreate some of its most popular treats, so you can enjoy a little DIY Disney magic whenever the craving hits (and skip the crowds of tourists!).
 Earlier this summer we made Dole Whips.
 Now we’re back with the Blue Bayou Restaurant’s famous Monte Cristo sandwich.
-It’s meant to be eaten on the patio, and if you want to do it right, hang a few paper lanterns in the orange tree and serve them at twilight — just as the crickets begin to chirp.
+It’s meant to be eaten on the patio, and if you want to do it right, hang a few paper lanterns in the orange tree and serve them at twilight, just as the crickets begin to chirp.

 If you’ve never had one, a Monte Cristo is a very indulgent mash-up of French toast and a turkey, ham, and Swiss sandwich.
 The entire sandwich gets dipped in egg batter and fried ‘til it’s golden brown.
 And then, in a move that seems strange (until you take your first bite), it gets sprinkled with powdered sugar — and served with a big dollop of blackberry preserves.